- Tort Law

 - Food and agriculture

-Jay is currently a Chief Investigator on the project Accelerating Precision: Agriculture to Decision Agriculture.
-The project is a partnership between all 15 of Australia’s rural research and development corporations (RDCs), led by CRDC, and includes other research partners such as Data 2 Decisions CRC, CSIRO, UNE and Griffith University.
+He is currently a Chief Investigator on the project Accelerating Precision: Agriculture to Decision Agriculture.
+The project is a partnership between all 15 of Australia’s rural research and development corporations (RDCs), led by CRDC, and includes other research partners such as Data 2 Decisions Cooperative Research Centre (CDC), CSIRO, University of New England (UNE) and Griffith University.
 The collaborative project will design a solution for the use of big data in agriculture – increasing the profitability of producers, providing clarity about data ownership and access rights, and improving farming strategies.

 - Member of the Australian Centre for Intellectual Property in Agriculture (ACIPA)

 - Member of the Australian & New Zealand Association of Psychiatry, Psychology and Law